merijnschroder/learning-from-data/README.md

 `--train-data` and `--dev-data` have default values, but if you want to change those, you also need to specify them.

 ### Print Dataset Statistics
+The final, and most straightforward mode, is printing some statistics of the dataset.
+This can be done by running the program with the `--print-dataset-statistics` flag.
+Make sure the `--train-data`, `--dev-data`, and `--test-data` arguments contain the paths to the data files the statistics should be printed of.